zuherJahshan/smith-waterman/README.md

 ```

 ## Comparison
 We provide a performance comparison in the "lab.ipynb" python notebook.
-Here are the results comparing the flavors:
+Results comparing the flavors:
 ![plot](./perf-comparison.png)